specs-feup/extended-task-graph/README.md

 </p>
 </div>

-## How to Use
+## How to install

-The ETG is an NPM package, and it can be used both as a standalone, and as a library/extension to your own Clava-based scripts and projects

-### Prerequisites

-The ETG is developed and validated on Ubuntu 24.x.
-However, it should work on all other OS supported by Clava and node.js.
+1. Start by installing these prerequisites.
+The ETG is developed and validated on Ubuntu 24.x, but it should work on all other OS supported by Clava and node.js.
 Make sure you have node.js 18 or higher installed, and optionally Graphviz to render/visualize the task graphs.
 For Ubuntu:

 ```bash
 apt update && apt upgrade -y